Posted by Signature Medical Group on Monday, April 11, 2016 in Sports Medicine

 - Ringing in the ears

 Make sure you’re on the lookout for these symptoms.
 Girls soccer and boys football are the leading concussion causing sports.

 As a parent, you may be the first to notice a change in your child, especially an injury.
 If your child is throwing the ball differently or limping, you may want to get involved and make sure the coach pulls him or her out of the game.
 Especially in children, it's vital that injuries are checked out to make certain that minor issues don't become permanent, painful injuries.

-Like these tips?
-Watch for 5 more, coming next week!
-And if your child is preparing for—or already involved in—a sporting activity, consider making an appointment with Signature Medical Group’s sports medicine doctors in St. Louis or Kansas City.
-We’ll help your child establish a healthy routine, or repair his or her nagging injury, so they can enjoy sports to the fullest.
+If your child is preparing for-or already involved in-a sporting activity, consider making an appointment with Signature Medical Group's sports medicine doctors in St. Louis or Kansas City.
+We'll help your child establish a healthy routine, or repair his or her nagging injury, so they can enjoy sports to the fullest.